 Lake Trout Fishing Guide: Deep Water Tactics for Trophy Lakers

 Lake trout are the deepest-dwelling, longest-lived, and largest of the North American trout species.
-Reaching them requires understanding the water column and presenting lures at precise depths — solve that puzzle and you have access to trophy fish in the Great Lakes and northern lakes across the country.
+They live where most trout can’t — cold water 50 to 100+ feet down in big lakes and northern waters — and reaching them requires understanding the water column and presenting lures at precise depths.
+Solve that puzzle and you have access to fish that grow to extraordinary sizes and live for decades.

 Lake Trout Habitat